 On the first floor, the Chicago Gallery will tell the story of how Chicago became the epicenter of modern architecture.
 The centerpiece of the gallery is the popular Chicago Model Experience, now bigger and better than ever—expanded from 1,300 to 3,000 buildings.
 A film and interactive light show illuminates the Model to show Chicago’s early growth and rebirth after the Great Chicago Fire.
 The gallery also highlights the city’s most notable architects, its diverse neighborhoods, its unique residential architecture and innovative current projects.

 Other features of the CAC include the custom-designed Joan and Gary GandLecture Hall and the ArcelorMittal Design Studio, which offers hands-on architecture experiences for students and families.

 CAC members will receive free, unlimited access to the CAC year-round; free tickets to more than 65 walking tours; a buy-one-get-one-free river cruise perk; parking, store and program discounts; early access to the CAC in the last week of August; and more.

-Since its founding in 1966, CAF has grown to become one of the largest cultural organizations in Chicago.
-In 2016, CAF reached more than 672,000 people through its 85 docent-led tours, as well as exhibitions, lectures, education programs and online tools.
-The new location is easily accessible for visitors and centrally located for tours, allowing CAF to add to its current historic architecture tours and tell new stories about contemporary architecture along the Chicago River, Lakeshore East and North Michigan Avenue.
+Since its founding in 1966, CAC has grown to become one of the largest cultural organizations in Chicago.
+In 2017, CAC reached nearly 690,000 people through its 85 docent-led tours, as well as exhibitions, lectures, education programs and online tools.
+The new CAC is easily accessible for visitors and centrally located for tours, allowing CAC to add to its current historic architecture tours and tell new stories about contemporary architecture along the Chicago River, Lakeshore East and North Michigan Avenue.